YottaDB/YDBDoc/MessageRecovery/errors.rst

 BOOLEXPRTOODEEP
 -----------------

-BOOLEXPRTOODEEP,Boolean expression depth exceeds maximum supported limit of 2047
+BOOLEXPRTOODEEP, Boolean expression depth exceeds maximum supported limit of 2047

 Compile / Run Time Error: The nesting depth of a Boolean expression exceeds 2047, the YottaDB limit.